Let’s pretend I’m reviewing your art portfolio in person at a Portfolio Day event.

 Explanations about what you were attempting don’t help either.
 Your portfolio isn’t evaluated on what you’re trying to do, it’s evaluated on what you’ve done.

 I don’t spend a ton of time critiquing each individual piece of work.
-Growth and development comments are super useful to guide conversation during a critique, but a portfolio review isn’t a critique.
+Growth and development comments are super useful to guide conversation during a critique, but an art portfolio review isn’t a critique.

 Portfolio reviews aren’t about the potential of a single piece of work or how to improve each piece.
-It’s about how your edited collection of work operates.
+It’s about how your edited collection of artwork sings as a group.
+What I’m saying is –

-It’s what your portfolio tells someone about your skills, ideas, and potential as an artist.
+Your art portfolio tells the story of your skills, ideas, and potential as an artist.

 I understand that each work of art in a portfolio can take a long time to make.
 I also understand the process of making certain portfolio pieces is intense.
 It’s easy to form a very personal attachment to any project because of the time invested and the risks that you take.